labex-labs/labex-cheatsheets/docs/cheatsheets/en/postgresql.md

 <BaseQuiz id="postgresql-insert-1" correct="C">
   <template #question>
-    What does `RETURNING` do in a PostgreSQL INSERT statement?
+    What does <code>RETURNING</code> do in a PostgreSQL INSERT statement?
   </template>

   <BaseQuizOption value="A">It rolls back the insert</BaseQuizOption>